burger with mushrooms

 Dr. Jason Fung, is a nephrologist, the founder of the Intensive Dietary Management Program, and has particular expertise in type 2 diabetes reversal and intermittent fasting.
 He proposed a daring case for people to eat dinner at two in the afternoon, without any snacks afterward.

-Some nutritional authorities claim that eating multiple times a day is healthy practice because it boosts metabolism.
-This is a myth funded by snack food companies that have been proven to be untrue.
+Some nutritional authorities claim that eating multiple times a day is a healthy practice because it boosts metabolism.
+This is a myth funded by snack food companies that has been proven to be untrue.
 [1] Yet most people are in the habit of continuously eating throughout the day.

 What Happened When People Were Instructed When to Eat